carriekkim/ceme-website/design-plan/design-journey.md

     Yes: He makes music himself and samples a lot of other genres in his work.
 So he is always very curious about learning new music

+### Participant 4 -- Testing Notes (Final Submission)
+> When conducting user testing, you should take notes during the test.
+1. Participant was initally looking for a locally hosted form to join CEME bujt after reading through the content of the join us page, she understood how to go about that.
+2. participant immediately went to the instruments page and browsed through the photos to identify the instrument.
+Was hesitant for a moment to click on accordion because there was very little indication that those were clickable buttons.
+3. Immediately found information in the sidebars and navigated to the events page to find more information.
+4. Went off her intuition to the footer to find contact information.

 ## Website Revision Based on User Testing (Final Submission)
 > What changes did you make to your design based on user testing?

->- The first changes we made was the color scheme as the colors seem to be fairly similar and made the navigation bar kind of hidden.
+- The first changes we made was the color scheme as the colors seem to be fairly similar and made the navigation bar kind of hidden.
-- added highlight of the borders of accordion on hover to add more affordance to the interactivty.
+- Added highlight of the borders of accordion on hover to add more affordance to the interactivty.
-- made the interacticty more accessible by integrating css for anybody who prefers to not have any animations
+- Made the interacticty more accessible by integrating css for anybody who prefers to not have any animations

 ## Grading (Final Submission)